freenas/freenas-docs/userguide/jails.rst

    +------------------------+-------------+---------------------------------------------------------------------------------------------------------+

-Click :guilabel:`Save` when the desired jail properties have been set.
+Click :guilabel:`SAVE` when the desired jail properties have been set.
 New jails are added to the primary list in the :guilabel:`Jails` menu.